intelliware-coe-web/fast-check-workshop/README.md

 > Property based testing frameworks check the truthfulness of properties.
 A property is a statement like: for all (x, y, ...) such as precondition(x, y, ...) holds property(x, y, ...) is true. - `fast-check` docs

-With the people around you, identify other properties.
+With the people around you, identify some properties.
 (5 minutes)

 As an example: